Dale Carnegie How to Win Friends and Influence People book principles applied to B2B sales prospecting and SDR outreach

 • Modern application: Use Social Proof Strategically

 Mention how similar companies or industry leaders have benefited from your solution, but do so without overwhelming the prospect with boastful claims.
 The idea is to create a narrative that they too could be part of this successful group.
+CIENCE has worked with companies from 250+ industries — there’s almost always a relevant reference story.

-• Pro tip: Social Proof Requires a Strong Editing Hand!
+• Pro tip: Social Proof Requires a Strong Editing Hand

 Only share case studies or testimonials that are relevant to the prospect’s industry or specific problem areas.
 Use storytelling to illustrate how your solution can transform their business.
 Narratives about successful outcomes for similar clients create lean-in moments.
 The more on-point your example to a lookalike, the more effective.